yesunerdene9/computer-vision/README.md

 # Analysing archer's body posture with Motion Capture System

 The repository for the project of the course Computer Vision [[140266](https://unitn.coursecatalogue.cineca.it/insegnamenti/2024/50540_644803_89473/2011/50540/10117?annoOrdinamento=2011)] at University of Trento.
-This project used OptiTrafk motion capture system to analyse the body posture of the archer to detect wrong body posture during the aiming phase with purpose of improving the shooring and prevent from injuries caused by wrong body posture.
+This project used OptiTrack motion capture system to analyse the body posture of the archer to detect wrong body posture during the aiming phase with purpose to improve the shooting and prevent from injuries caused by wrong body posture.

 ## Installation & Run